q0phi80/Wakanda-Land/README.md

 - Two Subnets
 - Guacamole Server
   - *This provides dashboard access to Kali GUI and Windows RDP instances*
-  - *The Kali GUI, Windows RDP and the user accounts used to log into these instances are already backed into the deployment process*
+  - *This runs two variations of dashboards (one is vanilla Apache Guacamole and the second one is a customized Apache Guacamole*
-  - *To log into the Guacamole dashboard with the ```guacadmin``` account, you need to SSH into the Guacamole server using the public IP address (which is displayed after the deployment is complete) and then change into the ```guacamole``` directory and then type ```cat .env``` for the password (the ```guacadmin``` password is randomnly generated and saved as an environment variable)*
+  - *The Kali GUI, Windows RDP and the user accounts used to log into the instance in the Apache Guacamole are already backed into the deployment process*
 - Windows Domain Controller for the Child Domain
 - Windows Domain Controller for the Parent Domain
 - Windows Server in the Child Domain
-- Windows 10 Pro in the Child Domain - had to create a custom AMI image for this one
+- Windows 10 Pro in the Child Domain - Customized AMI image for this one
 - Kali Machine - a directory called ```toolz``` is created on this box where Impacket and Covenant C2 are downloaded into that folder, so its just a matter of running Covenant once you are authenticated into Kali
 - Debian Server serving as Web Server 1 - OWASP's Juice Shop running on this one
 - Debian Server serving as Web Server 2 - Several vulnerable applications running on this one